-Environmental Wellbeing Social Wellbeing Cultural Wellbeing Fit for Purpose Community Outstanding Environment Strong Communities Community Vibrant Economy Community Partnership with Tangata Outcome Community Outcome Outcome Outcome Whenua Community Outcome Council is responsible for ensuring that Building Warrants of Fitness are achieved across its portfolio, a number of which are infrastructural buildings, Council completes an annual renewals programme on its property portfolio to ensure the portfolio is maintained in a fit for purpose state, Council is in the process of upgrading a number of its buildings with LED to reduce energy demand and lessen its carbon footprint.
+Social Wellbeing Environmental Wellbeing Social Wellbeing Economic Wellbeing Cultural Wellbeing Fit for Purpose Community Outstanding Environment Strong Communities Community Vibrant Economy Community Partnership with Tangata Outcome Community Outcome Outcome Outcome Whenua Community Outcome achieved across its portfolio, a number of which are infrastructural buildings, Council completes an annual renewals programme on its property portfolio to ensure the portfolio is maintained in a fit for purpose state, buildings with LED to reduce energy demand and lessen its carbon footprint.
 The main Council building utilises grey water for flushing its wastewater and considers sustainability matters in developing its property projects.
 Cleaning products utilised are organic and biodegradable reducing localised impacts of harsh chemicals on the environment.
-Its contractors are qualified under ISO: 14001 which is an international quality standard for environmental management. community leases policy that contribute to developing community sustainability and community capacity.
+Its contractors are contribute to developing community sustainability and community capacity.
 Building Officers are in the process of undertaking a refurbishment programme and seismic strengthening of the Foxton Surf Life Saving Club building, and are involved in planning a replacement facility at Waitārere Beach for that Surf Life Saving Club unit that will provide community spaces.
-Council is in the process of freeing up land in its property portfolio for the Council provides leases to a number of corporate clients in its commercial property portfolio.
+Council is in the process of freeing up its commercial property portfolio.
 It has taken the view to dispose of non-core properties which has facilitated a number of its tenants becoming commercial property owners in the district.
-Council employs a number of local tradespeople in managing its assets and provides jobs for a range of Iwi are an active member of many of the local groups that
+Council employs a number of local tradespeople in managing its assets and provides jobs for a range of many of the local groups that Council works with including Progressive Associations and special interest groups.
+Council has entered a number of agreements with iwi and has assisted with the construction of Whare in Shannon that foregrounds Māori culture and its relationship with the Manawatū River.